-You'll also find a list of departments who will be present at NSO.
-Follow the provided links for more departmental information, then come visit with their representatives at NSO!
+Included below is a list of departments who were present at Spring 2024 NSO.
+Please follow the provided links for more departmental information.

 Agendas for Spring 2024 NSO